Reina Lawrence: Personal life

 Reina was born in New York to an Anglo-Jewish family.
-Her father John Moss Lawrence was an merchant and investor, and her mother Emily was from Spanish Town, Jamaica.
+Her father John Moss Lawrence was a merchant and investor, and her mother Emily was from Spanish Town, Jamaica.
 She was the third of nine siblings.
 The family moved to London in the 1870s and settled in Belsize Park in the 1880s at 37 Belsize Avenue, where Reina remained living with her parents, close to the family of her law partner Orme.
 Her younger sister Caroline (born 1864/5) also studied at UCL, reading English and French.
 Another sister Esther was a kindergarten teacher.
 Her younger brother Henry Walton Lawrence, known as HW Lawrence, was a business partner of Arthur Henry Bullen.

 She was the executor and residuary beneficiary of Orme's will when she died in 1937.
-They may have had an intimate relationship, referred to as a “Boston marriage”.
+They may have had an intimate relationship, referred to as a "Boston marriage".
 By 1911 she had moved to Messing, Essex and she died in Essex in 1940.